 This zucchini casserole is amazing!
-Layers of zucchini, marinara sauce, and shredded mozzarella combine to give you a pizza-like experience without a doughy crust.
+Layers of zucchini, marinara sauce, and mozzarella combine to create a delicious pizza-like experience.

 Instructions